-Treatment usually involves medication, education about the illness, counselling, family support and practical support.
+Treatment usually involves medicine, education about the illness, counselling, family support and practical support.
 Avoiding drugs, reducing stress and learning ways to cope with stress can help prevent psychosis symptoms from coming back.

 - Early intervention: Research has suggested the best outcomes for treatment occur when psychosis is detected and treated early, before the illness has a chance to develop.

-- Medication: A person with psychosis may be prescribed antipsychotic medicines.
+- Medicine: A person with psychosis may be prescribed antipsychotic medicines.
 Treatments work by altering chemicals in the brain, including dopamine.
 Antipsychotics usually take several weeks to reduce symptoms, such as hallucinations or paranoia.
-But they may immediately produce a calming effect and aid sleep.
-Antipsychotic medications may cause side effects, so it is important to find the right medication for each person.
+But they may immediately produce a calming effect and help the person to sleep.
+Antipsychotic medicines may cause side effects, so it is important to find the right medicine for each person.

 - Psychological therapy: There are several psychological treatments available to people who are experiencing psychosis, depending on their individual needs.
 These include supportive psychotherapy, cognitive behaviour therapy (CBT), family therapy and self-help groups.

 - Community support programs: Mental health services can also provide practical support for people with psychosis.
 Stable accommodation, financial security, social support and having a meaningful role in society are essential components of recovery.
 People suffering from long-term psychosis may require rehabilitation and assistance to find suitable work.

 If someone is experiencing psychosis, their doctor can help put them in touch with the best people to treat the psychosis and support them through treatment.
 Professional help will make managing the symptoms much easier.